simondlr/computingcommons/manuscript/chapter4.md

 ## Changing DAOs

 The interesting thing about DAOs, is that ownership is a lot more fluid.
 If it is imagined as a "company", then it allows for people to invest any stage they wish, and with any kind of risk they wish.
 At any stage during Bitcoin's lifecycle, you could've bought any amount you wish.
 It's as if when the project was created, it had an IPO.
 It allows non-accredited investors to take part in a project's success much earlier than with normal companies.
 From a consumer protection side, it does mean that scams could exist, however a lot of worries about it can be mitigated because the project's code is often open-source, and the tokens itself cannot be faked or forged (unlike in the past when share certificates could be faked).

+Since, once a DAO is set up, it should be able to run continue in its current direction without human involvement, it is sometimes required (in the case of a problem), or wished (in the case of a desired improvement) to change it.
+Once this change is implemented, it continues along its "autonomous" path.
+For DAOs in which the token does not represent any voting rights, the direction it changes to is indirectly voted on by the participants who are tasked with keeping the blockchain alive.
+In Bitcoin's case, the miners always have the veto rights.
+If they believe Bitcoin is headed for ruin and don't want to adopt a measure put forth by the community, the community can't do anything about it.
+However, it is self-regulating check: because if the miners don't follow the community's wishes, it might reduce their reputation, clout and financial reward.
+For example: a short while, when Bitcoin's first halving occurred at the end of 2012, there was discussion amongst some participants to not reduce the reward (which luckily didn't happen).
+This sort of change is more akin to "survival of the fittest".
+Both variants are out there in the wild.
+If there isn't consensus before the change is implemented, there could easily be 2 variants running side by side as participants fight to let a certain side win.
+Although this could happen, the fact that such conflict exists in the first place is not very welcoming and reduces confidence in the project.
+It is usually avoided at all costs, such than when a change is required, a relatively large community based consensus is reached.
+It is important to note here, that in this case, all communication happens "off-chain": it is not done through the blockchain itself.
+People discuss this on Github, forums, email, chatrooms, etc.

+((voting changes in DAOs))

 rough list to cover: Bitcoin, Ethereum, Tenets of DAOS, Appcoins, Eris, Doug, CPDAOs, "Deodands" (as intro to AI chapter).